 (e) Authority Project Review and Determination Process.
 The Authority shall review applications for compliance with the criteria and policies set forth in the applicable ALUCP.
 The Authority may consider its own interpretive guidelines and past precedents.
 After review, the Authority's staff shall place the matter on the Board's agenda for the earliest possible Board meeting if the project does not qualify for staff review.
-An application shall receive a public hearing prior to any determination by the Authority that the project application is inconsistent with the applicable ALUCP and notice of the public hearing shall be provided to the referring agency.
+The Authority's staff shall determine if the application can be put on the consent or administrative calendar or whether it must receive a public hearing.
+The application may be placed on the consent or administrative calendar if the Authority's staff determines that the project application is conditionally consistent with the applicable ALUCP.
+Such an application may be removed from the consent or administrative calendar at the request of any interested party, member of the public or Board member.
+In such event, the application shall be heard at the same Board meeting or may be continued at a subsequent Board meeting by a vote of the Board.
+The application shall receive a public hearing prior to any determination by the Authority that the project application is inconsistent with the applicable ALUCP and notice of the public hearing shall be provided to the referring agency.